dragones/llmpm/README.md

 ![Salesforce Retrieval Augmented Generation](/images/salesforce_rag.png)

 For PMs to take advantage, first curate your most relevant digital documents.
-It can be meeting transcripts, customer interviews, slack support channels, etc.   Next, generate the embeddings with Chroma:
+It can be meeting transcripts, customer interviews, slack support channels, etc.   Next, generate the embeddings:

 **Chroma**

 [Chroma](https://www.trychroma.com/) is a local vector database for building AI applications with embeddings.

-[LangChain](https://python.langchain.com/docs/integrations/vectorstores/chroma) also provides helpful python wrappers for managing loading of documents into Chroma.
+[LangChain](https://python.langchain.com/docs/integrations/vectorstores/chroma) also provides helpful python wrappers for managing embeddings and loading of documents into Chroma.
 [Example Python code](https://github.com/dragones/llmpm/blob/main/embed.py) to load a local ChromaDB with documents and query.

 ### Draft Everything